Not all Businesses Have a Storefront

 If your business does not have an existing GMB listing, creating a new one is easy.
 Simply visit the Google My Business homepage here, and select “Manage Now”.
 The subsequent pages will lead you through the simple process of setting up your listing through gathering your business information.
 One page asks if you would like to add a location for customers to visit.
 By selecting “no”, you forego the need to input an address for your business.
 The next page will allow you to input cities, regions, and postcodes of the areas your business services.
 As a pop-up shop or house call business, this is your opportunity to alert customers of your proximity to them.

 However, sometimes Google will auto generate GMB listings for businesses that it wants to put on the map.
 If a GMB listing already exists for your business but you haven’t yet claimed it, the process can be a bit more challenging.
 GMB listings can be claimed in one of two ways: receiving a verification code through phone call, or on a postcard sent to your “business address”.
 Obviously, the latter option is an issue for anyone who does not have a storefront.
 You will need to claim using a phone number, and it’s important to ensure that the listing contains the correct number.
 If both the number and address are incorrect, you’ll need to submit a user suggestion with the correct information.
 This can take several days to process, and doesn’t always solve the problem.
-For further help claiming your GMB listing, reach out to a DSG representative using the contact form below.
+For further help claiming your GMB listing, reach out to a DSG representative.
+We would be happy to help you!

 I’ve Claimed my GMB – Now What?